 - a.
-The alleged conduct occurred, - The conduct violated the Faculty Code of Professional Ethics, II.C.1, or the Conduct Code II.F.3, and - c.
-The conduct subjects the faculty member to a warning or censure, - d.
-The conduct, as alleged, does not meet the Title IX Sexual Harassment standard,
+The alleged conduct occurred, - b.
+The conduct violated the Faculty Code of Professional Ethics, II.C.1, or the Conduct Code II.F.3, and - c.
+The conduct subjects the faculty member to a warning or censure,

-The the provost shall notify the affected faculty member in writing.
+The provost shall notify the affected faculty member in writing.
 This notice will be kept confidential to the extent allowed by law.
 The affected faculty member shall be provided the option of accepting or rejecting the informal discipline and must do so within ten (10) business days of receipt of the notice.
 If the affected faculty member accepts the imposed discipline, the provost shall carry out the discipline accordingly, and notify the complainant and the cognizant administrators, including the affected faculty member's department chair and dean.
 If the affected faculty member rejects the imposed discipline, all information shall be turned over to the president for a final decision on the matter.
 The president may request additional briefing or oral argument from the provost and the accused prior to issuing his/her decision.

-If the conduct, as alleged, meets Title IX Sexual Harassment and jurisdiction as defined by EP #15 (the Policy Prohibiting Discrimination & Harassment), even if the investigation does not find a violation, there is still a formal hearing afforded to the parties as described in the Major Infractions section.
+If the conduct, as alleged, meets Title IX Sexual Harassment and jurisdiction as defined by EP#15 (the Policy Prohibiting Discrimination & Harassment), even if the investigation does not find a violation, there is still a formal hearing afforded to the parties as described in the Major Infractions section.